holytpk/cms-data-mine/README.md

 !pip3 install uproot
 ```
 4. Get this input.root file and upload it to the session, then change the path of the input file.
 Make sure the 638M file is completely uploaded before you run the uproot.open command.
+5. Note that you will need to reupload the input.root file once the session expires which is annoying.
+Unless you find out a way to deal with this otherwise this approach is not recommended.

+# For Data Mine TAs
+1. If you want to create a shareable environment like what I did up there.
+Follow option 3 in: https://analysis-facility.physics.purdue.edu/en/latest/guide-conda.html.
+Then use `/depot/cms/kernels/env-python3.yml` as your starting configuration for the conda environment.
+2. Make sure that your group(s) have at least one informal showcase of their progress before the poster symposium besides the 4 research briefings per semester.

 # Common Analysis Tools: https://scikit-hep.org/
 1. Awkwardy Array: https://awkward-array.org/doc/main/